GianlucaFabiani/RPNN_for_Stiff_ODEs/README.md

 Last revised by G. Fabiani, March 15, 2023

-We present a numerical method based on ``random projections`` with ``Gaussian kernels`` and ``physics-informed neural networks`` for the solution of initial value problems (IVP) of nonlinear ODEs and index-1 DAEs, which may also arise from the spatial discretization of PDEs.
+We present a numerical method based on ``random projections`` with ``Gaussian kernels`` and ``physics-informed neural networks`` for the solution of initial value problems (IVP) of nonlinear STIFF ODEs and index-1 DAEs, which may also arise from the spatial discretization of PDEs.

 The efficiency of the scheme is compared against two stiff ODEs/DAEs solvers, namely the ``ode15s`` and the ``ode23t`` solvers of the MATLAB ODE suite.